MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/index.md

 ## -description

 The acxtargets header is used by the ACX audio class extensions.
-For more information, see [ACX Audio multi stack cross driver communications](/windows-hardware/drivers/audio/acx-audio-multi-stack).
+For more information, see [ACX Audio Class Extensions overview](/windows-hardware/drivers/audio/acx-audio-class-extensions-overview).

 [WdfIoTarget](/windows-hardware/drivers/ddi/wdfiotarget/) is a WDF abstraction to facilitate the communication between two different stacks.
 ACX uses WdfIoTarget to facilitate communications between ACX objects, circuits, pins, streams, elements and circuit factories.